Confederate symbols of Civil War divide U.S. 150 years on

 In southern Washington state, a private group flew a Confederate flag in a park devoted to honoring Davis, veterans and the Confederacy heritage in defiance of calls by a local black leader to take down a symbol of “divisiveness and hatred.”

-"We are strictly a veteran heritage organisation, whose mission is to honour and defend the Confederate soldiers good name, defend our heritage and present the true history of the South to future generations,” Erik Ernst of the Sons of Confederate Veterans Pacific Northwest Division wrote on Facebook.
+"We are strictly a veteran heritage organization, whose mission is to honor and defend the Confederate soldiers good name, defend our heritage and present the true history of the South to future generations,” Erik Ernst of the Sons of Confederate Veterans Pacific Northwest Division wrote on Facebook.

 And in Florida, one of the biggest Confederate symbols flies over a Tampa highway, described by its backers as "the world's largest Confederate battle flag".
 It ripples from a 139-foot (42-meter) poll in a "Confederate Memorial Park" run by the Sons of Confederate Veterans.